 Salted or Unsalted Butter?

 Also unsalted butter…I am a huge baking no-no in many ways, and using salted butter is one of them.
 I pretty much always use salted.
 Sue me.
-BUT I did try the unsalted in the recipe and added the flaked salt on top.
-I didn’t notice too much of a difference when I used salted on another batch, so I don’t think this is a huge issue.
-But, I’m a salty girl.
+BUT I did try the unsalted in the recipe with the salt that was listed in the original recipe and added the flaked salt on top, as stated.
+I didn’t notice too much of a difference when I used salted on another batch and omitted the additional salt in the original recipe (but still sprinkled sea salt on top), so I don’t think this is a huge issue.

 So I guess my takeaway on this chocolate chip cookie recipe is DEFINITELY try them.
 Measure the flour properly with the spoon and sweep method.
 Don’t pack your flour today or EVER.
 Also, use your food scale to measure the cookie weight.
 And buy the dang bread & cake flour.

 They aren’t an everyday recipe in a pinch, but they are absolutely the cookie you make when you’re looking to impress.

 I made the Jacques Torres Chocolate Chip Cookie Recipe aka NY Times Chocolate Chip Cookie.
 Are they the best chocolate chip cookie?
 I actually think they might be.
 Fussy and time consuming, but 100% worth it!

 - 2 cups minus 2 tablespoons (8 ½ ounces) cake flour